The Vitality Philosophy

 Autumn Needles began dancing and practicing yoga as a child and first encountered Pilates as a young dancer at Smith college.
 She received her 200-hour yoga teacher certification in 2006.
 As a yoga teacher, Autumn developed an even deeper appreciation for the precision and discipline of Pilates and what it added to her teaching.
 She received her Pilates mat certification in 2009, and taught mat classes for two years before joining Vitality’s Instructor Certification program in 2011, receiving her Comprehensive Certification and joining Vitality’s team in early 2012.
+She then interned with the Instructor Certification program for a year and began training new instructors in summer 2013.
 When teaching Autumn asks herself, “How can I best help people find comfort, ease and pleasure in their bodies?”
-She loves finding ways for people of any shape, size, or ability, to find strength and balance.
+She loves finding ways for people of any shape, size, or ability to find strength and balance.

 Growing up on a lake, Nicole Pieratt spent a lot of time being active outdoors; she’s always loved to work out and challenge her body.
 Still, it took surviving breast cancer to shift her exercise focus away from working her body hard to working her body well.
 Pilates spoke directly to this shift.
 Nicole practiced mat work for a full decade and equipment work for a full year before enrolling in our instructor certification program.
 Nicole certified in 2013 and has been teaching ever since.
 In class Nicole focuses on developing the connection between body and mind.
 She appreciates the wide range of applications Pilates has for people from all walks of life.
 Nicole aims to keep our bodies healthy and efficient, enabling us to enjoy the activities we love for years to come.